ingve/awesome-clang/readme.md

 ### Other Clang-based tools

 - [C++ Insights](https://github.com/andreasfertig/cppinsights) - a clang-based tool which does source to source transformation.
 Its goal is it to make things visible which normally, and intentionally, happen behind the scenes.
-[Live/online demo](https://cppinsights.io/) available
+[Live/online demo](https://cppinsights.io/) available.

-### Clang Power Tools

-- [Clang Power Tools](http://www.clangpowertools.com) - Bringing clang-tidy magic to Visual Studio C++ developers.
+- [Clang Power Tools](https://github.com/Caphyon/clang-power-tools) - Visual Studio extension with Clang/LLVM tools (`clang++`, `clang-tidy` and `clang-format`).
-_Clang Power Tools_ is a **free** Visual Studio extension helping Visual Studio C++ developers leverage Clang/LLVM tools (`clang++`, `clang-tidy` and `clang-format`), in order to perform various code transformations and fixes like modernizing code to C++11/14/17 and finding subtle latent bugs with its static analyzer and CppCoreGuidelines checks.

-- Install this extension from [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=vs-publisher-690586.ClangPowerTools)

-- It also comes with handy _PowerShell_ scripts for CI/automation of your Clang builds.

-- Project is [open source](https://github.com/Caphyon/clang-power-tools) and contributions are welcome :)

 ## Libraries